ADD AN AVO – THE ULTIMATE MEAL TOPPING

 Eight reasons to add an avo

 The avocado is without a doubt one of nature’s most luxurious foods: rich and creamy and subtly-flavoured.
 Adding an avo to any meal, any time of the day, not only tastes delicious but here are eight reasons to add an avo as part of a healthy diet.

 Love an Avo for the Heart

 Published in The American Journal of Clinical Nutrition 1, a 2018 study found that those who eat avocados (compared to those who eat an avo-free diet) had higher levels of good HDL cholesterol.
 This is likely due to the high amount of heart-healthy monounsaturated fat found in avos.
-Avos are also naturally cholesterol free, an added bonus in heart health.
+Avos are also naturally cholesterol-free, an added bonus in heart health.

 Love an Avo for Healthy Blood Pressure

 It’s a double-win for blood pressure when eating avos.
-Firstly, avocados contain potassium, a mineral that when included as part of healthy diet contributes to normal blood pressure.
+Firstly, avocados contain potassium, a mineral that when included as part of a healthy diet contributes to normal blood pressure.
 In addition, avocados are also naturally free from sodium which we know, may increase the risk of high blood pressure if consumed in excess.

 Love an Avo for the Eyes

 Published in the scientific journal Nutrients 2 in 2017, researchers in America found that people who ate one avocado a day over six months had higher levels of lutein in the blood.
 Avos are a source of lutein, a phytochemical that accumulates in the eye.
 Lutein, along with another phytochemical called zeaxanthin, has been found to be protective against a common eye disorder in the elderly called age-related macular degeneration.